hashicorp/terraform-provider-aws/README.md

 https://terraform.io/docs/providers/aws/index.html

 ## Roadmap

 Our roadmap for expanding support in Terraform for AWS resources can be found in our [Roadmap](ROADMAP.md) which is published quarterly.
+Past roadmaps can be found in the `/roadmaps` folder.

 ## Frequently Asked Questions